codebridge-za/seeking-shelter/README.md

 Please contact Kirsten Pearson (kirstenpea@gmail.com) or Lailah Ryklief (https://github.com/lailahr) if you want to learn more about this project or get involved.

 ## interactive map
+- Please note: the shelter/places of saftey points on this interactive map have been adjusted to protect their exact locations
 Go to: (https://codebridge-za.github.io/seeking-shelter/)

 ## Charts